carlsa/JLC2KiCad_docker/README.md

 Start container with

+# " around $PWD are required in case there are spaces in the directory name
-docker run -it --rm -v $PWD/lib:/usr/src/app/lib jlc2kicad:Dockerfile
+docker run -it --rm -v "$PWD/lib":/usr/src/app/lib jlc2kicad:Dockerfile

 -it makes an interactive container
 -rm removes it after use